 From Ontario County Journal 17 December 1897

 West Bloomfield, N. Y. - On Wednesday morning at St.

 Joseph's church was held the funeral of Mrs. Margaret Courneen, who

-the home of her father, John Seymour, after a
+night at the home of her father, John Seymour, after a

 short illness.
 She leaves, besides her two children, Mary B. and